 As a result, brands are looking for new ways to engage with consumers and showcase their products in ways that allow them to be seen, touched, and engaged with like never before.

 What is Augmented Reality?

-Virtual reality is a technology wherein a virtual world replaces a user’s entire experience.
+Virtual reality (VR) is an immersive technology wherein a virtual world replaces a user’s entire experience.
 This can be accomplished either through computer-generated imagery or through 360-degree video.
 VR allows users to explore and manipulate virtual objects, interact with virtual characters, and experience a heightened sense of presence and immersion that goes beyond traditional media.